FAQ

 An Intimacy Coordinator should have Basic DBS Check showing no sexual or safeguarding criminal record.”

-Are Intimacy Professionals required to be certified?
+Are intimacy professionals (coordinators/directors) required to be certified?

-No, an Intimacy Coordinator or Intimacy Director certification is not required by any union to work as an intimacy professional.
+No, an intimacy coordinator or intimacy director certification is not required by any union to work as an intimacy professional.

 To read The Certification Question by Chelsea Pace click here